Edgar Allan Poe’s gothic story The Masque of the Red Death rings true to the horrors of Covid and self-interestedness.

 Prospero and guests turn away from the outside world, yet are undone by the plague they carry within: self-interestedness, intellectual redundancy and amorality.

-Six months into lockdown, the prince throws a lavish part of “unusual magnificence”.
-In literary terms, he might as well have served them cyanide.
+Six months into lockdown, the prince throws a lavish part of “unusual magnificence” but in literary terms he may as well have served up cyanide.

 The Masque of the Red Death (1842), by Edgar Allan Poe